HeatherRemacle/exchangelabops/plays/play4.md

   - text: Guidance to consider
     href: '#guidance-to-consider'
 ---
-## Develop your Product
+## Ready, Refine, Sprint...
+Activities undertaken by the entire team to define a fulsome “sprint 0”  prepare the team for product development sprints.

-Adopt code frameworks that accelerate your development to create working Minimal Viable Product (MVP) solutions which have built in security and are designed for [product management](https://www.infoq.com/articles/product-management-in-agile/).
+Adopt code frameworks and libraries that accelerate your development to create working Minimal Viable Product (MVP) solutions that adhere to security and privacy requirements.

-Define your [architecturally significant requirements](https://en.wikipedia.org/wiki/Architecturally_significant_requirements#:~:text=Architecturally%20significant%20requirements%20are%20those,system%20in%20measurably%20identifiable%20ways.)
-(ASR) based on  product “abilities”:
+Define your architecturally significant requirements (ASR) based on product abilities.
+Implement architecture as late as possible so as to be able to pivot when required.
-- Deployability
-- Modifiability
-- Testability
-- Monitorability

 ### Step 1: Meet with your team
 - Establish a [team agreement](https://shift.newco.co/2017/07/23/team-working-agreements-the-why-what-and-how/#:~:text=Why%20is%20it%20important%3F,together%20to%20produce%20great%20results.).